-As owners plan to spend more time secluded aboard in a post-pandemic world, Sanlorenzo answers their call with a 61.5-metre steel superyacht built for long-term cruising.
-Elaine Bunting explores an airy new home from home
+As owners plan to spend more time secluded aboard, Sanlorenzo answers their call with a 61.5-metre steel superyacht built for long-term cruising.
+BOAT explores an airy new home from home.

-When the new Sanlorenzo 62Steel was launched in La Spezia last summer there was a party, a godmother and a christening.
+When the new Sanlorenzo 62Steel was launched in La Spezia in 2021 there was a party, a godmother and a christening.
 Everything was carried out with the tradition and ceremony befitting plans that were years the making.
 Only the most vital element was missing: the owner.

 This was the first launch the yard had ever done in a socially distanced manner and the owner, separated from the occasion by the restrictions of the pandemic, viewed it remotely on a livestream.
 Surreal?
 Yes, agrees Antonio Santella, Sanlorenzo’s vice president of superyacht sales and director of new product design.
 “That has never happened before in our history.
 But the show must go on.”

 The 62Steel was developed to slot into Sanlorenzo’s Steel superyacht range between the 52Steel, which lies inside 500GT regulations, the 57Steel and the company’s 64/70-metre flagship.
 This is the first of this new line, built on the same platform as the larger 64 and completed despite difficulties and delays in the supply chain that plagued businesses in 2020.

 Sanlorenzo has no wish to extend production beyond 70 metres, but it did want to evolve a modern, keen-edged range for its loyal clan of 900 owners, past and present, to move through when they wanted to explore further or live and work on board for longer periods.